walles/ttt/README.md

 * Replace the tables selector list with a Wrap collection ChoiseChips, one for each table.
 This should take less space and look nicer.
 * Enable choosing between multiplication, division or both
+* Add contact information, both to GitHub Issues and via email